 What could have been a cool-down match had the fans invested by the end and the finish obviously caught them off-guard.

 The IIconics have a rare charisma and characters that are fresh.
-Using them to carry the tag titles across Raw, SmackDown and NXT is a solid decision if the intention is to eventually put over a babyface duo.
+Using them to carry the tag titles across Raw, SmackDown and NXT is a solid decision.

 WWE Championship Match: Kofi Kingston vs. Daniel Bryan